Solitary confinement: Racial and other disparities

 Statistics indicate that members of marginalized groups are disproportionately likely to end up in solitary confinement.
 A 2019 Correctional Leaders Association/Yale Law School study found that Black women make up 21.5 percent of the United States female prison population, but 42.1 percent of the U.S. female prison population held in solitary.
 Another study found that 11 percent of all Black men born in Pennsylvania between 1986 and 1989 had been held in solitary by the age of 32.
 Disparities in the use of solitary have also been found to exist for LGBTQ+ people, Latinos, and Native Americans.

 The disproportionate use of solitary on marginalized groups has been attributed to racism and other forms of discrimination which are exacerbated by the correctional environment.
 People of color may be more likely to be perceived as threatening and consequently receive more disciplinary tickets that land them in solitary; LGBTQ+ individuals may be placed in solitary as protective custody (either voluntarily or involuntarily) to prevent them from being assaulted or otherwise victimized.
 Notably, some transgender individuals have stated that they would rather risk their safety in the general prison population than being held in the isolation of protective custody.

-As Angela J. Hattery and Earl Smith have written, "Solitary confinement is a place where [the] racial history [of the United States] is on full display...
+Angela J. Hattery and Earl Smith have written, "Solitary confinement is a place where [the] racial history [of the United States] is on full display...
 Not only are the majority of the staff white and the majority of the prisoners Black and brown, but the very premise of solitary confinement relies on the foundation of white supremacy on which this country was built."

 Venezuela

 The headquarters for the Bolivarian Intelligence Service (SEBIN) in Plaza Venezuela, Caracas, have an underground detention facility that has been dubbed La Tumba (The Tomb).
 The facility is located at the place that the underground parking for the Metro Caracas was to be located.
 The cells are two by three meters that have a cement bed, white walls, security cameras, no windows, and barred doors, with cells aligned next to one another so that there is no interaction between prisoners.
 Such conditions have caused prisoners to become very ill, but they are denied medical treatment.
 Bright lights in the cells are kept on so that prisoners lose their sense of time, with the only sounds heard being from the nearby Caracas Metro trains.
 Those who visit the prisoners are subjected to strip searches by multiple SEBIN personnel.

-Allegations of torture in La Tumba, specifically white torture, are also common, with some prisoners attempting to commit suicide.
+Allegations of torture in La Tumba, specifically white torture, are also common, with some prisoners attempting suicide.
 Those conditions according to the NGO Justice and Process are intended to make prisoners plead guilty to the crimes that they are accused of.